 - 1 14-oz. can diced tomatoes with juice

 - Scatter garlic over the vegetables.
 Season fish with salt and pepper and place on top of vegetables, folding any thin ends under thicker parts.
-Pour tomatoes over the top and distribute the olives and parsley evenly.
-Drizzle with lemon juice and put back into the oven for 10 minutes.
+Pour tomatoes over the top, sprinkle with the olives, parsley, and feta and then drizzle with lemon juice.

-- Add the shrimp (if using) evenly to the pan and sprinkle with the feta.
-Return to the oven for about 5 minutes, or until the fish flakes with a fork at the thickest part.
+- Bake for about 10 minutes more or until the fish flakes with a fork at the thickest part.